stanfordroboticsclub/Pupper/docs/guide/software_installation.rst

         Mar 01 06:58:13 pupper python3[5692]: [info][controller 1] Connected to Bluetooth Controller (A0:AB:51:33:B5:A0)
         Mar 01 06:58:14 pupper python3[5692]: running
         Mar 01 06:58:14 pupper python3[5692]: [info][controller 1] Battery: 50%
+    * If the pi can't find the joystick after a minute or two, it's possible that the pi's bluetooth controller was never turned on.
+Run ``sudo hciconfig hci0 up`` to turn the radio on.
+Then restart the pi.

 #.
 Check the status of the robot service